Ferruccio Mazzola

-Ferruccio Mazzola (1 February 1945 – 7 May 2013) was an Italian former professional footballer and manager, who played as a midfielder.
-He was the son of former footballer Valentino Mazzola, and the younger brother of retired footballer Sandro Mazzola.
+Ferruccio Mazzola (/it/; 1 February 1945 – 7 May 2013) was an Italian professional footballer and manager, who played as a midfielder.
+He was the son of Valentino Mazzola, and the younger brother of Sandro Mazzola.

 Club career

 Ferruccio grew up in Internazionale youth team (1963–64); at the time, his older brother, Sandro, was playing in the senior side under legendary manager Helenio Herrera, which, due to its success, has come to be known as La Grande Inter.
 He played for long periods with Venezia (1965–67), following his father's footsteps, and also Lazio (1968–74), where he won an Italian Championship during the 1973–74 season, also captaining the squad for a time.
 He also briefly played for the Inter senior side (1967), Marzotto (1964–65), Lecco (1967–68), Fiorentina (1971–72), and Sant'Angelo (1974–77), also spending a season on loan with NASL side Hartford Bicentennials in 1975, before retiring from professional football with Sant'Angelo in 1977, at the age of 30.
 In the summer of 1976 he played in the National Soccer League with Toronto Italia.
 Despite being a talented young footballer, he had a difficult career, partially due to his strong character, and was unable to achieve the success of his father and older brother.